Jadevious/employees-management-ui/README.md

     $ npm start

 ### Testing
-You can run the unit and automation tests contained in the project's test folder simply by running the following command.
+You can run the unit and integration tests contained in the project's test folder by running the following command.

+    $ npm test

+You can run the application's automation tests by running the following command.

     $ npm test ./test/JobRolesAutomationTest.js